“I feel like I’m one of the most conscientious golfers out here, so if I feel like I’ve done something wrong."

-Rory McIlroy shares Players lead and insists conscience clear afetr drop debate at Sawgrass
+Rory McIlroy shares Players lead and insists conscience clear after drop debate at Sawgrass

 and live on Freeview channel 276